 This project was coordinated by Christine Verschuur and Filipe Calvão at the Graduate Institute of International and Development Studies (IHEID), Geneva.
 UNRISD participated as a research partner along with other institutions (see Research Teams

 below).
 For more information on the related UNRISD project, Potential and Limits of Social and Solidarity Economy

 About the Project

 Social and solidarity economic activities can be found in almost all sectors of the economy.
 Long ignored, social and solidarity economy (SSE) is receiving growing attention from scholars and public authorities.
 However, this interest remains for the most part gender blind, even though women play a major role in SSE activities.
-This research project aims to address these gaps in SSE research and policies from a feminist perspective.
-It will contribute to both the empirical evidence base and to theoretical debates on social reproduction.
+This research project aimed to address these gaps in SSE research and policies from a feminist perspective, by contributing to both the empirical evidence base and to theoretical debates on social reproduction.

 The Research Issue in Context

 SSE practices (re)invent non-capitalist forms of management that allow workers to re-appropriate the means of production and that can re-activate social relations based on cooperation and solidarity.

 Public authorities are increasingly recognizing SSE.
 For instance, several Latin American countries have passed laws and constitutional articles, and have created Secretariats dedicated to SSE.
 In India, although the term “solidarity economy” is not used, grassroots organizations are increasingly engaging in lobbying activities with public authorities.
 At an international level, this growing interest has manifested itself through the creation of the United Nations Inter-Agency Task Force on SSE.
 In the face of growing inequalities and climate change, the Task Force is putting SSE forward as a possible alternative model of production, financing and consumption that can deliver on sustainability and social justice.